jpsaha/MOTPold/_assignments/02_sample_assignment.md

     date: 2018-12-13T23:59:00+3:30
     description: 'Assignment #2 due'
 ---
-This is a sample assignment 2.
+This is a sample assignment 2 - 27 may even.